Knud Jespersen

-Knud Jespersen (12 April 1926 in Sulsted – 1 December 1977) was a Danish politician.
+Knud Jespersen (12 April 1926 – 1 December 1977) was a Danish politician.
 Jespersen served as chairman of the Communist Party of Denmark between 1958 and 1977 and was a member of parliament between 1973 and 1977.

 Childhood

-Jespersen grew up in northern Jutland.
+Jespersen was born in Sulsted and grew up in northern Jutland.
 His mother worked as a domestic servant.
 Jespersen was raised by his grandparents, until he moved in with his mother and her husband at the age of thirteen.

 In the Resistance

 During his teenage years Jespersen joined the resistance movement against the German occupation of Denmark.
 Both his mother and stepfather were members of the Communist Party.
 Following the 'police action' against the Communist Party on 22 June 1941, the entire household joined the underground resistance.
 In 1942, Jespersen himself became a member of the Communist Party.
 Both Jespersen and his stepfather were arrested and held in concentration camps.
 His stepfather, Christian Andersen, was arrested by the Gestapo in a raid on the family residence in December 1943.
 He died in the Neuengamme concentration camp a year later.
 Jespersen arrested on 27 March 1945 and was detained at the Frøslev Prison Camp.
 Jespersen was scheduled to be transferred to Germany, but was released after the Liberation on 5 May 1945.